avelaxonov/cuttlefish-game/README.md

 ## Credits

-Made by **Avelina Axonov**.
-Begun July 2026; First Edition, September 2026.
+Created by **Avelina Axonov**.
+July 2026; First Edition, September 2026.
-Built with AI-assisted development (Claude, Anthropic), directed and playtested through every revision.
+Built with AI-assisted software (Claude Design, Anthropic), directed and playtested by real humans.

 Music: *Art of Silence* by Uniq and *Dreamcatcher* by Onycs, CC BY 3.0.